kostaskougios/mockbuilders/Readme.md

   )
 ```

-Well ok but we need an easy way to create `ZoneDateTime` instances.
+Well ok, but we need an easy way to create `ZoneDateTime` instances.
 Let's use
 the mock builder pattern, as we will see it will come handy in the tests.

 ```scala